reiryuki/Mi-Music-Magisk-Module/README.md

 - Include back to battery optimization
 - Get back Mi Music Play Store version
 - Add xml priv-app permissions for compatibility

+v1.4
+- Remove system.prop to prevent bootloop in some ROMs

 ## Requirements
 - Not in MIUI ROM